venomID/hello-world/README.md

 Hi Humans!

-venomID here, I like to learning more about coding, programming languange and whereabout cybersecurity world (that's why i'm here!) oh, and littlebit about cryptocurrency off course! ^_^
+venomID here, I like to contribute and learning more about coding and whereabout cybersecurity world (that's why i'm here!) oh, and littlebit about cryptocurrency off course! ^_^